Louis Rukeyser: Personal life

 Rukeyser and his wife, former British journalist Alexandra Gill, had three daughters, Beverley Jane Rukeyser Bellisio, systems analyst (married to Anthony J. Bellisio in 1985); Susan Athena Rukeyser; and Stacy Alexandra Rukeyser Peterson, a television writer and producer (married to film producer Clark Peterson in 2010).

+Although he never appeared on an episode of Seinfeld, Rukeyser was mentioned during the season 7 episode, "The Sponge".

 Rukeyser died of multiple myeloma at his Greenwich, Connecticut, home on May 2, 2006.
 His body was cremated.
 He was 73.